mmistakes/jekyll-theme-basically-basic/aboutme.md

 ### Hobbies
 I'm a dancer, a drummer and I play volleball as an outside hitter (hoping to make it to the college team).
 I love Physics, Mathematics and the general pursuit of knowledge.
+Devouring novels is one of my pasttime (except Dostoevsky.
+Way too long) along with making puns and finding anagrams.

 ### Currently Working on
 Making an OCR on images captured by a drone in natural backgrounds.